danyaljj/profilerVisualizer/README.md

 - The assumptions is that the profiler data base is running on a machine on a AWS EC2 machine.
 - The user will be able to choose knowledge schema and qeuery based on that.
-- Querying is simply filling our the missing values (dependant on the type of schema).
+- Querying is simply filling out the missing values (dependant on the type of schema).
-- The output will be results matching to the query, sorted by their score.
+- The output will be all matching results to the query, sorted by their score.
 - The tabular representation seems to be appropriate enough.

 This web application which includes a ReactJS client-side application and an API emitting JSON.